 TalkingParents is designed to help parents avoid disputes by keeping a complete record of communications.
 They maintain the record as an independent third party, making sure parents cannot delete or alter anything they have said.

-from National Network to End Domestic Violence.
+From National Network to End Domestic Violence.
 This site has several resources to help victims and agencies respond effectively to the many ways that technology impacts victims of domestic and dating violence, sexual violence, and stalking.
+Also has information about a Tech Safety App.

 by Dr George Simon Jr